coryshain/cdr/docs/source/convergence.rst

     python -m tensorboard.main --logdir=<path_to_model_directory>

-The open the displayed URL in your web browser to visual learning curves over the whole parameter space.
+Then open the displayed URL in your web browser to visualize the learning curves over the whole parameter space.
 Fixed effects estimates are displayed under the "Scalars" tab, and random effects estimates are displayed under the "Distributions" tab.
 If the model threw a convergence warning but all estimates visually appear to have flatlined, the diagnostics may have been too conservative and you can consider the model converged.
 Conversely, if the model did not throw a convergence warning but one or more estimates still appear to be moving in a particular direction, the diagnostics may have been too permissive and you should not consider the model converged.